biogwen/data-generator-to-train-deep-learning/README.md

 the product references are 9 digits numbers automaticaly generated every time you run the code.
 I limited the number of product references to 50 to have clusters

 each name has a random number of product reference linked to it.

+This is my first finished project published on github